Phunkhouse/js-sessions-website/posts/homework_find_element.md

 * **"I own Doom!"**: log also the name of the element
 * **"Watch me die!"**: log also how many elements you found (try it on the SPAN one)

-(Sorry for Doom refferences.
+(Sorry for Doom references - they are just difficulties "Bring it on!" is a normal one.
 Cannot help myself.)